AhmedChi/TradingPlatformAP/README.md

-# ExperianTradingPlatform
+# TradingPlatform

-This is the Experian .Net Pod project to create a trading platform
+This is the .Net Pod project to create a trading platform